ShalevAri/ducky/README.md

 Then, open the console and navigate to a website.
 You'll now see the debug information.

+## Local Storage

+Ducky provides a few LocalStorage keys to customize your experience.

+- `DEBUG_MODE`: Enables Debug Mode.
+- `DISABLE_LOADING_PAGE`: Disables the loading page.
+- `default-bang`: The default bang to use.

 ## FAQ

 ### How can I change the port?